kodekloudhub/certified-kubernetes-administrator-course/docs/07-Security/17-RBAC.md

 ## Resource Names
 - Note on resource names we just saw how you can provide access to users for resources like pods within the namespace.
-- You can go one level down and allow access to specific resources alone.
   ```
   apiVersion: rbac.authorization.k8s.io/v1
   kind: Role